 OCHO Chocolate Factory

 When Cadbury closed their Dunedin factory in 2017, an industry that had existed in the city for over 150 years looked like it would simply disappear.
 In direct response to Cadbury's closure, a small group of volunteers led by Dunedin City Councilor Jim O'Malley started the Own the Factory campaign.
-They raised $2 million through crowd funding in just 32 hours, which is still Pledgeme’s most successful campaign as of July 2020.
-With that money they bought OCHO from founder Liz Rowe and opened a new state of the art factory at Roberts Street.
+They raised $2 million through crowdfunding in just 32 hours.
+With that money, they bought OCHO from founder Liz Rowe and opened a new state-of-the-art factory at Roberts Street.

-Three years on and OCHO, which stands for Otago Chocolate Company, offers a product and way of doing business that is hard not to get behind.
+Many years on, OCHO, which stands for Otago Chocolate Company, offers a product and way of doing business that is hard not to get behind.
 They have managed to keep the artisanal focus but also scale production up to factory levels.
 Today, OCHO is one of the largest craft chocolate makers in New Zealand producing around 300 kilos a week and up to 10,000 bars.

-Craft chocolate is defined first and foremost by its ingredients.
-At OCHO they are sourced very carefully.
+Craft chocolate is defined first and foremost by its ingredients, and OCHO sources its ingredients very carefully.
 Cocoa and sugar are the only ingredients that appear in every bar as production is done in such a way that emulsifiers and other icky additives are not required.

-The salted caramel bar is one of OCHO’s most popular.
-It’s a treat but still retains a bit of dark chocolate bitterness.
-The milk chocolate, another favourite, is made with cocoa from the Solomon islands and is 52% cocoa with a hint of vanilla on the end.
+The Horopito & Kawakawa bar is one of OCHO’s most popular products.
+It’s a treat, but still retains a bit of dark chocolate bitterness.
+The milk chocolate, another favourite, is made with cocoa from Papua New Guinea and is 48% cocoa with a hint of vanilla at the end.
 It’s got that sweet aspect but a hint of pure cocoa still comes through.

-The business itself is actually owned by more than 3,000 small investors and was the first company in Dunedin to be accredited by Living Wage Aotearoa.
-There’s a true relationship between the growers, the makers and the investors, here.
+The business itself is actually owned by more than 3,300 individual investors and was the first company in Dunedin to be accredited by Living Wage Aotearoa.
+Here, there’s a true relationship between the growers, the makers and the investors.

 Check OCHO’s website and social media for hours and tasting times.
-Their 25 minute tastings/tours are a treat (literally) and shed even more light on this business for which there is so much to be proud of.
+Their 25-minute tastings are a treat (literally) and shed even more light on this business for which there is so much to be proud of.

 Words by Olivia Sisson & Photography by Nancy Zhou

-The Vogel Street Kitchen wins people over with their impeccable service, awesome interior and delicious food.
+Vogel St Kitchen wins people over with its impeccable service, awesome interior and delicious food.